 In mathematics, real numbers represent a huge set of numbers that includes both rational and irrational numbers.
 From integers to fractions and irrational values, real numbers cover different subsets that are highly important to perform important algebraic operations in both mathematics and ordinary life.
 Understanding real numbers builds a strong foundation for algebra, geometry, calculus, and information interpretation.
-This article explains real number in detail along with their properties, types, representation, real-life examples and solved problems.
+This article explains real number in detail along with their properties, types, representation and real-life examples.

 Real numbers denoted by letter R, comprise of integers, rational numbers (fractions and decimals), and irrational numbers (like 2 or π).
 All these numbers can be represented on the number line.
 It doesn't consists of imaginary numbers or unreal numbers that can't be represented using number line.
 Given below are some examples and representation of real numbers.